Most dogs love playing indoors. Especially on a green yard filled with grass.

 Because it could be a symptom of canine compulsive obsessive disorder (OCD).
 Professional dog trainers know how to deal with the obsessive disorder of your feline buddy.

-Question: Can rolling in the grass mean communication to dogs?
+Can rolling in the grass mean communication with dogs?

-Answer: Dogs rolling over the grass isn’t something you need to be worried about.
+Dogs rolling over the grass isn’t something you need to be worried about.
 It’s harmless unless your dog has an obsession with it.
 It could also be problematic if your dog brings dirt into the home.
-It’s unhealthy, so you may keep your dog in check.
+It’s unhealthy so you may keep your dog in check.